zeph-yr/BeHereNow/README.md

 - To use the blank dark screen, use the included template `image.png` or another transparent image and toggle on `Hide Ranks`
 - Requires BS_Utils, BSML

+## Origin Of The Name
+For this moment, focus only on the present without ruminating on the past or worrying about the future.

 ## About
 Comm'ed by Tseska.
 Thank you and I hope you enjoy using it 💖